 The Grand Opening May Not Be The Real Opening

-Grand opening is the official opening date.
+The grand opening is the official opening date.
 However, many locations start accepting guests during a “soft opening” period.
 This is a gray period where things function like they’re fully operational but kinks are still getting worked out of the system.

 Ben from One Mile at a Time stayed at the Le Meriden Tampa during the first day of soft opening and shared some of the positives and negatives about being at a hotel on the first day they accept paying guests.

-Hopefully by the time the ribbon cutting ceremony happens and the VIPs arrive, most of the kinks will have been worked out.
+Hopefully by the time the ribbon-cutting ceremony happens and the VIPs arrive, most of the kinks will have been worked out.
 However…

 Things May Not Go As Planned

 How would you feel if you paid full price for a room at a hotel you’ve been looking forward to for over a year and when you get there, things aren’t finished?
 I’d be disappointed too.
-I’m sure all the things that were unfinished on opening day will be completed shortly if they haven’t been already, but it’s a shaky start for what looks to be an amazing hotel.

 What Can You Expect?